Using A Ketogenic Diet For Hypothyroid

 Lowered Inflammation

-One of the huge benefits for hypothyroidism with a ketogenic diet is lowered inflammation.
-Lowering inflammation can assist with hypothyroid by improving T4-T3 conversion and reducing autoimmune activity.
+One of the huge benefits of hypothyroidism with a ketogenic diet is lowered inflammation.
+Lowering inflammation can assist with hypothyroidism by improving T4-T3 conversion and reducing autoimmune activity.
 Especially in cases of autoimmune thyroiditis, such as Hashimoto’s, this effect can be extremely beneficial.

 Many people with hypothyroidism have found that they feel great on a ketogenic diet.
 There are some considerations I would suggest reviewing before starting one yourself.
 They mostly have to do with supporting healthy thyroid hormone conversion.